Microsoft Security • Investigation Hub • KQL Threat Hunting

 No alert triggered.
 Because technically… everything was allowed.

-Lesson: Allowed access doesn’t mean safe behaviour — context, timing and volume matter.
+Lesson: allowed access doesn’t mean safe behaviour — context, timing and volume matter.

 SharePoint Data Access Behaviour Analysis